innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 ### Not limited to dataset inputs

-"Parse parameter value from dataset" tool is generally found under the Expression Tools section.
+The "Parse parameter value from dataset" tool is generally found under the Expression Tools section.
 It allows you to convert a dataset contents to a value that can be used for any tool parameter.
 Combining this with the AWKScript (or any other tool that can output a single value) allows you to specify tool parameters at runtime.
-To change a tool parameter to accept a value from the workflow, simply click the <-> icon above the input.
+To change a tool parameter to accept a value from the workflow, simply click the ⬌ icon above the input.

 <img src="/assets/posts/2021-02-23-Galaxy-workflow-flow-control/mcl.png" alt="Galaxy workflow demonstrating specifying tool parameter at runtime" />
 In this example, the input to a tool is first evaluated by the AWK Script to determine the "Inflation" value desired for